 Artemis is the daughter of Zeus and Little, a Titan, the daughter of coins and Phoebe.
 When she was a few days old, she helped her mother give birth to her twin sibling, Apollo.
 She is the goddess of the hunt and the moon.
 Also, she is almost universally depicted as a young, beautiful, and vigorous huntress, carrying a quiver with arrows and holding a bow.

 Dionysus is the God of wine, the son of Zeus, and Simone, a mortal princess of Thebes.
 She is the beautiful maiden in charge of guarding various parts of nature.
-There are five types of names: the naiad, the freshwater nymphs, the myriads, and OCA needs the sea nymphs.
+There are five names: the naiad, the freshwater nymphs, the myriads, and OCA needs the sea nymphs.

 Greek mythology also features the following demigods, partly divine and partly mortal beings.
 Hercules and Percy Jackson are examples of these heroes.
 They are mostly fully mortal beings with gods as ancestors.
 From the Iliad and Odysseus from the Odyssey, Achilles are examples of heroes.
 Monsters are terrifying creatures.
 The Cyclops and Minotaur are examples of these.